 Sky Blue Aster is a native, erect, perennial aster of prairies and open woods, growing 2 to 3 feet high on stems that may or may not have hair and are green during the growth season.

-Leaves are more toward the bottom of the stem, usually entire, thick and stiff; lower leaves on an often winged stalk.
-Basal leaves with heart shaped base and a long petiole; upper leaves stalkless, lance shape, with a rounded base, but not clasping.
+Leaves are more toward the bottom of the stem, usually entire, thick and stiff; lower leaves often on an winged stalk.
+Basal leaves have a heart shaped base and a long petiole; upper leaves stalkless, lance shape, with a rounded base, but not clasping.
 All have a rough surface.
-Within the inflorescence, the leaves become linear, then shading to bracts near the flower heads, all stalkless.
+Within the floral array, the leaves become linear, then shading to bracts near the flower heads, all stalkless.
 There is considerable variation in leaf shape.

 The floral array is a branched cluster (a panicle), usually of many flowers, with stiff ascending branches that are leafy and with appressed bracts on the long flower stalks.

-Flowers have two types of florets - an outer group of 13 to 20+ ray florets which have light blue to pinkish rays, 1/2 to 1 1/3 inches across the open head.
+Flowers have two types of florets - an outer group of 13 to 20+ ray florets which have light blue to pinkish rays, 1/2 to 1-1/3 inches across the open head.
 These are pistillate and fertile.
-These surround the tubular central disc florets have yellow corollas and number 20 to 25+.
+These surround the tubular central disc florets which have yellow corollas and number 20 to 25+.
 These are bisexual and fertile.
-These florets have 5 triangular lobes on the open throats and turn color toward reddish-purple at maturity - typical of asters of this genus.
+The disc florets have 5 triangular lobes on the open throats and turn color toward reddish-purple at pollen maturity - typical of asters of this genus.
 Disc florets open from the edge of the central disc first then toward the center.
-Styles of both florets have a bifurcated tip.
 The anthers of the disc floret stamens are yellow when the floret opens, and the five stamens tightly surround the style which has a branched appendage at its tip.
 Styles are exserted from the corolla when the flower opens.
 Flower stalk bracts are green, linear and usually appressed to the stalk.
 These grade into 4 to 6 series of phyllaries around the outside of the flowerhead.
 These too, are usually appressed but the outer series may be slightly spreading or even curled.
 They are generally whitish but have a short, dark green, diamond shape tip and are without hair.

 Seed: Fertile flowers produce a 4 to 5 nerved dry purplish cypsela, 1.8 to 2 mm long, with white to creamy rose pappus attached for wind dispersion.
 Seeds germinate best in cool soil but no pre-treatment such as cold stratification, is necessary.